FluxML/Flux.jl/docs/src/performance.md

 ## Make sure your custom activation functions preserve the type of their inputs
 Not only should your activation functions be [type-stable](https://docs.julialang.org/en/v1/manual/performance-tips/#Write-%22type-stable%22-functions-1), they should also preserve the type of their inputs.

-For example:
+A very artificial example using an activatioon function like

 ```
     my_tanh(x) = Float64(tanh(x))
 ```

-will have performance on a `Float32` input orders of magnitude worse than the normal `tanh` would, because it results in having to use slow mixed type multiplication in the dense layers.
+will result in performance on `Float32` input orders of magnitude slower than the normal `tanh` would, because it results in having to use slow mixed type multiplication in the dense layers.

 Which means if you change your data say from `Float64` to `Float32` (which should give a speedup: see above),